DrunkenAlcoholic/Reborn-Profile-Manager/README.md

 ## License

-This project is licensed under the GPL v3 License.
+This project is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for details.

 ---

 ## Contact

-For issues or feature requests, please open an issue in the [GitHub repository](https://github.com/DrunkenAlcoholic/rebornos-profile-manager/issues).
+For issues or feature requests, please open an issue in the [GitHub repository](https://github.com/DrunkenAlcoholic/Reborn-Profile-Manager/issues).